Jérémie Boga: Sassuolo

 On 21 July 2018, he moved to Sassuolo on a permanent transfer for a fee reported to be around £3.5 million.

 Atalanta

 On 24 January 2022, Boga moved to Atalanta, initially on loan, with Atalanta holding an obligation to make the deal permanent.
 His deal was made permanent at the end of the 2021–22 season.
 In one and a half seasons at the club, Boga contributed four goals and six assists across all competitions.

 Nice

 On 25 July 2023, Ligue 1 side Nice announced the signing of Boga on a long-term contract, for a reported fee of €18 million.

+On 30 November 2025, after a run of six consecutive defeats, Boga and several other Nice players were attacked by supporters as they got off the team bus following their 3–1 loss away to Lorient.
+As a result, Boga was placed on sick leave for five days.

+Juventus

+On 1 February 2026, Boga initially joined Juventus on loan until 30 June 2026, with an option to make the move permanent.
+Boga made his Juventus debut on 5 February 2026, coming on as a second half sub in a 3-0 away loss to Atalanta in the Coppa Italia.
+On 1 March 2026, Boga opened his account for Juventus against AS Roma, scoring in a 3-3 draw.

+On 15 June 2026, Juventus announced they had signed Boga permanently from Nice for a fee of €4.8 million.
+Boga signed a contract with Juventus through 30 June 2029.

 International career

 Boga has been capped by France at under-16 and under-19 levels.
 In April 2017, it was announced that Boga had committed to playing for the Ivory Coast internationally.
 He was called up to the Ivory Coast national team for the first time for a friendly match against the Netherlands and an African Cup of Nations qualifier against Guinea on 4 and 10 June 2017.
 He made his debut in the latter, coming on for Jean Michaël Seri in the 77th minute of a 3–2 home defeat.